 When you are involved in a slip and fall accident, you should make sure that you immediately seek medical attention.
 It is important for all victims to receive medical care because some injuries involve delayed symptoms.

 If your slip and fall accident occurred in a place of business, make sure to file a report with the manager or the supervisor on duty.
 Ask for a copy of the report.

 You should take multiple pictures of the scene of the accident.
 Take photographs from several different angles and distances.
 Try to do this before the hazard that caused your fall is corrected.

 If anybody saw your accident, try to get their names and phone numbers.
 Some people may be reluctant to share this information, but most will be willing to help a person they know has been hurt.

 You may soon receive a phone call from an insurance company representing the property owner in your case.
 You should avoid speaking to the insurer until you have an attorney who can handle communications for you.

 Some insurance adjusters may seem friendly and concerned, but ordinarily, their ultimate goal is to get you to make statements that could sabotage your claim.
 In other cases, insurers will offer quick settlements that are usually far less than what victims are entitled to.
 Often, the insurance company’s goal is to pay as little as possible on your claim, and ideally nothing if they can get away with it.
 Don’t let them.

-Stewart Law Offices personal injury attorneys can negotiate with an insurance company to help you seek a full and fair settlement to your case.
+Stewart Law Offices Personal injury lawyer can negotiate with an insurance company to help you seek a full and fair settlement to your case.
 If the insurer proves unwilling to provide a satisfactory level of compensation, our South Carolina Slip and Fall Lawyer will file a lawsuit.